This policy applies to:

 Who Can Make a Public Interest Disclosure?

 A person must be a current or former ‘public officer’ to make a public interest disclosure.
-This is a broad term which encompasses AAFCANS staff and contractors.
+This is a broad term which encompasses AAFCANS employees and contractors.

 AAFCANS is committed to ensuring the highest level of ethics in our organisation and support public interest disclosure.